In closing, Wizards are a little lacking in loss at Cleveland

 Minutes restriction

-Center Thomas Bryant has been put on a minutes restriction after tweaking his ankle in practice after returning from the all-star break.
-Unseld said the plan is to keep him in the 16-18 minutes range as he backs up Daniel Gafford.
+Center Thomas Bryant was put on a minutes restriction after he tweaked his ankle in practice after returning from the all-star break.
+Unseld said the plan is to keep him to 16 to 18 minutes as he backs up Gafford.
 He played 16 minutes Saturday.

 Light in the backcourt

-The Cavs were without all-star guard Darius Garland (lower back soreness) and Caris LeVert (right foot sprain).
-Garland doesn’t have a time frame for how long he’s out, but LeVert is expected to miss 1-2 weeks.
-Point guard Rajon Rondo was also out with a right great toe sprain and is believed to be out two weeks.
+The Cavaliers were without all-star guard Darius Garland (lower back soreness) and Caris LeVert (right foot sprain).
+Garland doesn’t have a time frame for how long he’s out, but LeVert is expected to miss one to two weeks.
+Point guard Rajon Rondo also was out with a right big toe sprain and is believed to be out two weeks.

 Tight turnaround